philipempl/modern-latex-cv/README.md

 [![GitHub issues-closed](https://img.shields.io/github/issues-closed/philipempl/modern-latex-cv.svg)](https://GitHub.com/philipempl/modern-latex-cv.js/issues?q=is%3Aissue+is%3Aclosed)

 If you find this repository useful, I would appreciate :star:.
-This CV is based on the [LaTeX](https://www.xm1math.net/texmaker/) and packs it into a nice modern, but also simple design.
+This CV is based on an existing [LaTeX template](https://www.xm1math.net/texmaker/) and packs it into a nice modern, but also simple design.
 The tex folder contains a German version and an English version of the template.

 ## Preview